nitishponguluri-collab/nitishponguluri-collab/README.md

 ## Optum (UnitedHealth Group)

-Healthcare data means HIPAA and SOC2 aren't checkboxes before a release they're real audit environments with real consequences if you get it wrong.
+Healthcare data means HIPAA and SOC2 aren't checkboxes before a release, they're real audit environments with real consequences if you get it wrong.
 Six years building ETL pipelines on healthcare claims and eligibility data, Power BI and Tableau reporting infrastructure from